Atlantis-Software/csv.io/README.md

   // you can has cheezburger
 });
 ```

-Obviously, once you called `end`, you cannot call `process` anymore.

 ### Exporter
 The exporter is really similar in usage to the importer, but its options are slightly differents :